banner image

 Improved stool consistency

-*A CSBM overall responder was defined as a patient who had at least 3 CSBMs and an increase of at least 1 CSBM from baseline in a given week for at least 9 weeks out of 12 weeks.1
+*A CSBM overall responder in the CIC trials was defined as having had both 3 or more CSBMs per week and an increase of at least 1 CSBM per week from baseline for 9 or more weeks during the 12-week treatment period.
+Secondary endpoints included SBM frequency, stool consistency, and amount of straining.

 • Patients were allowed to continue stable doses of bulk laxatives (eg, fiber) or stool softeners